koskath/arete2/course_content/SC/final_md_files/Lecture7/lecture_7_slide_7_summary-supranational-european.md

-# Summary: Supranational European Bodies and Economic Integration
+# Slide 7 of Lecture 7 contains information about Summary: Supranational European Bodies and Economic Integration

 The image is a complex, layered diagram illustrating how various European countries participate in different **supranational organizations**, **economic unions**, and **political cooperation frameworks**.
 Each organization is shown as a colored boundary that encloses the member states, represented by their national flags.